section77/blackforesthackathon/README.md

 - Add more sophisticated prediction models e.g. AC charging, forecast with nonlinear-optimization algorithm and intraday optimization.

 ## Hurdles
+- EcoFlowCloud plugin had a bug, switched over to `v1.3.0-beta4` (the HA interface allows picking betas or any git tag at its '...' menu.)
 - access to the ecoflow api not provided
   - requires a developer account; activation takes a few days
   - registration is tricky (codes valid for 1 minute only, mail takes around 1 minute)